1. Geosocial Network Data in Research

 2. Background on Inferences, Users, and Policies

 Studies on location inference attacks examine the types of personal information that can be revealed from individual-level spatial trajectories and the accuracy of inferred information.
-Thus, privacy policies in research efforts involving LBSN data should take possible inference attacks into consideration (Section 2.1) and provide mechanisms that are in line with the users’ preferences and attitudes towards privacy protection (Section 2.2).
+Thus, privacy policies in research efforts involving LBSN data should take possible inference attacks into consideration (Section 2.1

 2.1.
 Inference Attacks vs. Risk of Re-Identification

 In this section, we review the literature on inference attacks and re-identification risk from spatial trajectory data.
 First, we should clarify the difference between inference attacks and re-identification.
 Inference is to draw conclusions based on observations and analytical results of the data.
 For instance, given a set of locations of a GPS user, the clusters of high point intensity can be computed.
 Then, the central point of the cluster with the highest density can be assumed as the home location of the user, especially if there are temporal signals during late night hours when people usually stay at home.
 In statistical terms, inference is accompanied by accuracy results.
 To calculate the accuracy of inference, true outcomes should be measurable.
 This means that, in the previous example, the true home location of the user is known and compared with the estimated one.
 However, this is not always the case for the studies on inference attacks from location data.
 Hence, in many cases, inference attacks show the potential of the kind of information that can be disclosed without necessarily validating the conclusions.
 On the other hand, re-identification involves a disclosure method as well as an accuracy assessment against the actual information.

 Taking this distinction into consideration, most of the studies have examined the potential of drawing conclusions about the private matters of individuals, and only few of these studies validated the degree to which such conclusions are accurate (Table 1